Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics: Implementations and examples of TNP unravelings

 where $\phi$ and $\Omega$ are real parameters{, while $\mathcal J[\rho] = \gamma(\bar n+1)a\rho a^\dagger$.} MEs of this form are typically used to describe the photon counting statistics \cite{Brange2019}. {In particular, the trace of $\rho_\zeta$ allows to compute the factorial moments of the probability distribution $P(n,t)$ of observing $n$ {photons} at time $t$ as

 In principle, one can directly apply the derivative to the estimate of $\tr\rho_\zeta$ obtained by unraveling the TNP ME \eqref{eq:ME_photon_counting} for values of $\zeta$ around 0, but {the obtained results are too noisy}, since the derivative increases the fluctuations due to the {creation} or destruction of extra copies.
-An alternative approach is that of defining $\tau_k\coloneqq d^k\rho_\zeta/d\zeta^k\vert_{\zeta=0}$, which {is obtaned by stochastic average according to the TNP ME} \cite{Perfetto2022, Zoller1987}
+An alternative approach is that of defining $\tau_k\coloneqq d^k\rho_\zeta/d\zeta^k\vert_{\zeta=0}$, which {are the solution of the TNP ME} \cite{Perfetto2022, Zoller1987}

 and the moments can be obtained as $\mu_k=\tr[\tau_k]$.
 This system of MEs can be simulated iteratively, with $\tau_0=\rho$ and using the solution of the $k$-th operator $\tau_{k-1}$ in the ME for $\tau_{k}$.
 Notice that this does not impact drastically the numerical requirements, since at each time only the trajectories for $\tau_k$ need to be stored{, as well as the average $\tau_{k-1}$}.
 Typically only the first few moments are of interest, which are sufficient for example to determine whether the distribution is Poissonian or not \cite{Gerry2004}.
 The resulting MEs are inhomogeneous due to the term {$k\,\mathcal J[\tau_{k-1}]$}, which does not depend on $\tau_k$.
 By using its spectral decomposition {$k\,\mathcal J[\tau_{k-1}] = \sum_i \eta_i^k \ketbra{\xi_i^k}$}, our method can be extended to deal with it by adding an extra event, corresponding to the creations of copies in the eigenstates {$\ket{\xi_i^k}$} of the inhomogeneous term, with rate equal to the corresponding eigenvalue {$\eta_i^k$}, which are positive since $\mathcal J$ is CP.
 Such extra copies and the rate of creation do not depend on the state $\psi$ of the realization.
 The initial value for $k\ge1$ is $\tau_k(0)=0$, and thus initially only the inhomogeneous term {is relevant for} the unravelings.
-In Fig.~\ref{fig:photon-counting} we present the first four moments obtained by unraveling the TNP ME \eqref{eq:ME_tau_k}.} The code used for the simulation is available at \cite{github}.
+In Fig.~\ref{fig:photon-counting} we present the first four moments obtained by unraveling the TNP ME \eqref{eq:ME_tau_k} with the RO formalism.
+This shows that indeed our method can be applied even beyond MEs in the \heis picture.}

-As a second example we show that our method allows us to extend stochastic unravelings also to dynamics in the \heis picture.
-For the sake of the example, we fix